Foxhoundn/synthax-code-theme/README.md

 ## SYNTHAX Visual Studio Code theme

-Become the unstoppable Hackerman with this 80's retro futuristic inspired dark theme.
+WIP: Become the unstoppable Hackerman with this 80's retro futuristic inspired dark theme.

+This theme is still work in progress, and right now works only with **.js and .jsx** files.

 ![alt text](/themes/img/code.png "Synthax theme")